-Planned Project Consulting Parties- Planned Project Consulting Parties are a subset of Consulting Parties and are those parties whom the Corps has identified as having a consultive role for a Planned Project and would include at a minimum any Cooperating Agency who has a federal action related to the specific planned project and has designated the Corps as LFA,, the SSMP State Team, and any Federally and non-Federally recognized Tribes, including the Comunidad Indígena Cucapah el Mayor, that attach religious and cultural significance to historic properties that may be affected by a Planned Project(s).
-The term Planned Project Consulting Parties does not include the SHPO, ACHP, Torres Martinez, or the Corps.
+Planned Project Consulting Parties - Planned Project Consulting Parties are a subset of Consulting Parties and are those parties whom the Corps has identified as having a consultive role for a Planned Project and would include at a minimum any Cooperating Agency who has a federal action related to the specific planned project and has designated the Corps as LFA, the SSMP State Team, and any Federally and non-Federally recognized Tribes, that attach religious and cultural significance to historic properties that may be affected by a Planned Project(s).

 Signatory or Signatories - Parties that have the sole authority to execute, amend or terminate this PA.
 Signatories to this PA are the SHPO, ACHP, and the Corps.
 An Invited Signatory becomes a Signatory once they have executed this PA.
+This PA would only take effect on Torres Martinez tribal lands if the Torres Martinez signs the PA as a Signatory, pursuant to 36 C.F.R. § 800.14(b)(2)(iii).
+Torres Martinez tribal lands pursuant to 36 C.F.R. § 800.14(b)(2)(iii).